mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 61 - Coupling to Classes/readme.md

  // Loose coupling
 }

-// Can use any Iterator (even a mocked one as long as it adheres protocol)
+// Can use any Iterator (even a mocked one as long as it adheres to the protocol)
 ```

 # Detection